-When you think of Australian animals, kangaroos are one of the first ones that ‘hop’ to mind!
+When you think of Australian animals, kangaroos are one of the first animals that ‘hop’ to mind.

-Having spent over a decade working in zoos here in Australia, I’m pretty familiar with these big, gentle marsupials.
-If your child likes kangaroos too—or if you just want to provide some encouragement for them to jump around and burn off some energy!—then I think you’ll like these kangaroo mask printables.
+If your child likes kangaroos —or if you just want to provide some encouragement for them to jump around and burn off some energy!—then I think you’ll enjoy these kangaroo mask printables.

 How to make your kangaroo mask